This drink, which we class as a 'Strong, Traditional, Brown Ale' (a Brown Ale), has an ABV of 5.3%.

 Stronger brown ales are a growing trend in the US and the brewers wanted to introduce a higher gravity, easier drinker version of this popular style into the UK.

-So far, this is one of 7 beers from Timothy Taylor\'s that have been sold at the Bake & Alehouse.
-Whilst not the strongest ale sold at the Bake and Alehouse, this beverage has the highest ABV from this brewery (to date, here have been 31 ales with a higher ABV supplied at the Bake and Alehouse).
+So far, this is one of 9 beers from Timothy Taylor\'s that have been sold at the Bake & Alehouse.
+This is not the strongest ale sold at the Bake and Alehouse, but it has the equal highest ABV has the from this brewery (they have produced another ale of the same strength that has been sold at the Bake & Alehouse.
+So far, here have been 47 ales with a higher ABV supplied.

 To date, the Bake & Alehouse has supplied -